pivotal/docs-tap/getting-started.md

     ```

-## Section 4: Advanced Use Cases - Supply Chain Security Tools
+## Section 4: Advanced use cases - Supply Chain Security Tools

-### Supply Chain Security Tools Overview
+### Supply Chain Security Tools overview

 In this section, we will provide an overview of the supply chain security use cases that are available in Tanzu Application Platform: